SophiaMo/sophiamo.github.io/content/papers/paper1/index.md

 ##### Abstract

-Social networks influence labor market outcomes.
 We investigate how the sectoral composition of an individual’s current coworkers’ past employment affects job-switching decisions.
 To identify causal effects, we employ multiple strategies, including distinguishing between current-year and non-current-year coworkers, controlling for time-varying shocks specific to the industry pairs, and using unexpected death or retirement events to isolate idiosyncratic changes in coworker networks.
 Using German administrative matched employer-employee longitudinal data, we find